Welcome to The Infatuation’s London Greatest Hits List.

 If your sushi experience in life thus far has been limited to the standard conveyer belt stuff and the odd trip to the likes of Nobu or Roka, dinner at Sushi Tetsu is going to change your life.
 The omakase (chef’s choice) set menu is incredible, and it’s fair to say that you probably won’t be able to look at a shiny red piece of tuna the same way ever again.
 It’s expensive, and it’s very difficult to get a reservation here, but it’s unequivocally worth the hassle and cost for the best sushi in the city and one of the best meals you’ll have all year.

 This Taiwanese small plates restaurant has become legendary both for its famous pork buns and also for the lines needed to get in.
-We like the buns (the pork confit bao is the one to get) but some of the other dishes, like the trotter nuggets and beef soup with braised daikon, are actually the true must-orders, and are some of the most exciting things to eat in London right now.
+We like the buns (the pork confit bao is the one to get) but some of the other dishes, like the trotter nuggets and beef soup with braised daikon, are actually the true must-orders.
 It’s an in-and-out kind of place, but it’s perfect for bringing a couple of friends so you can order everything on the menu.
 And don’t be surprised if you want to order a second round of everything.

 The Turkish community in London have always turned out some of the most delicious food in town, which is something people here tend to overlook as they’re often too busy waiting in line for ice cream sandwiches or avocado toast.
 A lot of the best places are up in Haringey and Green Lanes, but Mangal Ocakbasi brings the eats and all the fun without the mission.
 Grab a few mates, load your table up with grilled vegetables and meat, and order a few of their brilliant homemade starters - you’re guaranteed a great evening.